Increasing arc-connectivity by bounded- and fixed-size inversions: Characterising the (k,p) -invertible digraphs

 \subsection{Identifying \texorpdfstring{$k$}{k}-obstructions}

 The objective of this section is to derive Corollary~\ref{cor:kernel_k+p}.
-With \Cref{lem:invertibility} on hand, the last ingredient we need is a polynomial algorithm to decide whether a given digraph is actually a $k$-obstruction.
+With \Cref{lem:invertibility} on hand, the last ingredient we need is a polynomial-time algorithm to decide whether a given $2k$-edge-connected digraph is a $k$-obstruction.
 More precisely, the technical difficulty is to prove the following result.

-\begin{lemma} Given a digraph $D$ of order $n$ and an integer $k$ with $n \geq 4k+2$, one can decide in polynomial time whether $D$ is a $k$-obstruction. \end{lemma}
+\begin{lemma} Given a $2k$-edge-connected digraph $D$ of order $n$ for some positive integers $k$ and $n$ with $n \geq 4k+2$, one can decide in polynomial time whether $D$ is a $k$-obstruction. \end{lemma}